English literature: Prose, including the novel

 If Addison and Steele were dominant in one type of prose, then Jonathan Swift author of the satire Gulliver's Travels was in another.
 In A Modest Proposal and the Drapier Letters, Swift reluctantly defended the Irish people from the predations of colonialism.
 This provoked riots and arrests, but Swift, who had no love of Irish Roman Catholics, was outraged by the abuses he saw.

 An effect of the Licensing Act 1737 was to cause more than one aspiring playwright to switch over to writing novels.
 Henry Fielding began to write prose satire and novels after his plays could not pass the censors.
-In the interim, Samuel Richardson had produced Pamela, or Virtue Rewarded (1740), and Henry Fielding attacked, what he saw, as the absurdity of this novel in, Joseph Andrews (1742) and Shamela (1741).
-Subsequently, Fielding satirised Richardson's Clarissa (1748) with Tom Jones (1749).
-Tobias Smollett (1721–1771) elevated the picaresque novel with works such as Roderick Random (1748) and Peregrine Pickle (1751).
+In the interim, Samuel Richardson had produced Pamela, or Virtue Rewarded (1740), and Henry Fielding attacked, what he saw, as the absurdity of this novel in Shamela (1741) and Joseph Andrews (1742).